11 Types of Succulents That Grow Tall

 The Euphorbia Milii is also known as the Crown of Thorns succulent cactus because it has long, sharp spines on its stems and fleshy leaves.

-It can grow to be up to 6 feet (around 2 meters) in height, with branches or arms that are four inches wide at its base and eight inches long.
+It can grow up to 6 feet (around 2 meters) in height, with branches or arms four inches wide at its base and eight inches long.

 These cacti may produce red flowers but are small and not showy.

-In cooler regions, this particular succulent likes light shade during the summer months.
+In cooler regions, where the weather can be more temperate, this plant likes light shade during summer.

 This type of succulent grows tall enough that it will require some pruning to keep it in shape.

-If you want to control its growth, then cut the branches back to within one or two inches of a node – this will encourage new side branches and prevent the succulent from getting too tall.
+If you want to control its growth, cut the branches back to within one or two inches of a node – this will encourage new side branches and prevent the plant from getting too tall.

 8. Kalanchoe Beharensis (Felt Bush, Elephant’s Ears)